Polish court rules ombudsman must leave office at term end

 “Zero surprise.
 A ruling party court handed down a verdict in the party's interest ...
 Another sad day for Poland,” tweeted Szymon Holownia, leader of the opposition Poland2050 party, a rising centrist political movement.

-The Constitutional Tribunal said the verdict will take effect three months after publication, urging lawmakers to amend the law during that time.
+The Constitutional Tribunal said the verdict will take effect three months after publication, which took place Thursday, and urged lawmakers to amend the law during that time.

 Bodnar said the ruling meant that either the ruling party and the opposition must find a compromise and agree on a new ombudsman, or the government will appoint a kind of “commissar" who would not be a true human rights commissioner, a scenario that he said would not guarantee the institution's independence.